Night View of Mount Inasa (Nagasaki)

 You can reserve a night view tour with Nagasaki Yuran Bus at 1,500yen/adult (S$18.40).
 More information at nagasaki-yuranbus-reservation.jimdo.com.
 The bus picks up passengers from various hotels to Mount Inasa.

-Based on Japan-guide.com, there’s also Nagasaki Bus that runs 1-2 buses every hour between Nagasaki Station and Inasayama bus stop (150 yen one way), but there’s still a 15 minutes’ climb.
+Based on Japan-guide.com, there’s also the Nagasaki Bus that runs 1-2 buses every hour between Nagasaki Station and Inasayama bus stop (150 yen one way), but there’s still a 15-minute climb.
 Limited information on this bus.

 By Ropeway (free shuttle bus)